davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 4. Work on execution when given just the name of an executable.

-5. Work on built-ins commands.
+5. Work on built-in commands.

 6. Work on handling the MOTD.